BearthovenNew York City, NY NYC Impact Fund

 Shoaling – Fjola Evans

-Fjola Evans’s ‘Shoaling’ was commissioned in 2013 and premiered in 2014, and it will be included on Bearthoven’s upcoming release on Cantaloupe Music.
+Fjola Evans’s ‘Shoaling’ was commissioned in 2013 and premiered in 2014.
 In this work, the piano, double bass, and percussion move slowly in and out of sync, undulating in waves of increasing intensity.

 Undertoad – Brooks Frederickson